 Research is ongoing to learn more about Inclusion Body Myositis and test potential treatments.

 One research strategy is to test drugs already in use for other conditions to see if they may also be useful for IBM.
-One such drug is oxandrolone which is an anabolic steroid which has the effect of building more muscle and increasing body weight.
+One such drug is oxandrolone which is an anabolic steroid that has the effect of building more muscle and increasing body weight.
 A small trial of oxandrolone in 19 people with IBM showed some improvement in muscle strength, particularly upper body strength.
 However further trials are needed to assess in detail the benefits and risks of this drug for people with IBM.

 A pilot trial of etanercept, a drug used to treat autoimmune diseases like rheumatoid arthritis, did not show significant benefit in muscle strength scores at 6 months.
-However, with 12 months of treatment, slight improvement in grip strength was noted.
+However, with 12 months of treatment, a slight improvement in grip strength was noted.
 A larger clinical trial is currently underway to assess the effectiveness of etanercept treatment for IBM in more detail.

-There has been a small clinical trial involving 13 people with Inclusion Body Myositis who were treated with alemtuzumab (Campath), a drug used to treat a type of leukaemia and multiple sclerosis (MS).
+There has been a small clinical trial involving 13 people with Inclusion Body Myositis who were treated with alemtuzumab (Campath), a drug used to treat a type of leukemia and multiple sclerosis (MS).
 This drug depletes the immune system of white blood cells.
 It was reported that disease progression was slowed and strength improved in some patients.
 A larger placebo-controlled trial is now required to confirm this result and ensure that the risk of side effects does not outweigh the benefit.

 Another strategy for the development of a Treatment for Inclusion Body Myositis is to boost muscle growth.
 One way to do this is to interfere with the mechanisms naturally present in the muscle that put the brakes on muscle growth so that muscles remain within the normal size range.
 This involves a protein called myostatin which inhibits muscle growth when it binds to certain receptors on the muscle.
 Interfering with this process could result in increased muscle growth and strength.